appsquickly/typhoon/README.md

         This is the application assembly.
 The schema declaration above gives code-completion in supported IDEs (works in AppCode, but the Xcode XML editor doesn't resolve schemas, it seems).
         Dependencies can be resolved by reference (ie a name), by matching the required type or protocol or by value.
+        Dependencies can be declared in any order - Spring Objective-C will work out how to resolve them.
     </description>

     <component class="Knight" id="knight">